Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Existence of solutions

 for all $q_{\ker}\in \Pker$.
 Then the solution of system~\eqref{eq:PDAE:noEps} satisfies

 \end{proposition} \begin{proof} Due to~\eqref{eq:PDAE:noEps:red} the function $\pt_0 := p_0 -\B^-\h$ satisfies $\B\pt_0 = 0$ and

 The given assumptions imply that the right-hand side is an element of $H^1(0,T;\Pker^*)$ and~$\dot \pt_0(0) = \pstar \in \cHker$.
 By \cite[Th.~IV.27.2]{Wlo92} we conclude that $\pot \in H^1(0,T;\Pker)\cap C^1([0,T],\cH)$.
-This, in turn, implies the stated regularity for~$m_0 = \D^{-1}(\f - \K p_0)$ and the existence of~$\lambda_0$ by~\cite[Lem.~III.4.2]{Bra07}. \end{proof} \begin{remark} For the example of Section~\ref{sect:PDAE:example}, a sufficient condition for the existence of~$\pstar$ as in~\eqref{def_pstar} is that the difference between $\f(0)$ and the spatial derivative of the initial value $p(0)$ has a weak derivative in space and that $\g(0)$ is an $L^2$-function.
-Hence, for sufficiently smooth right-hand sides this reduces to~$p_0(0)\in H^2(\Omega)$. \end{remark} We are now in the position to compare the solutions of the two systems~\eqref{eq:PDAE:eps} and~\eqref{eq:PDAE:noEps}.
+This, in turn, implies the stated regularity for~$m_0 = \D^{-1}(\f - \K p_0)$ and the existence of~$\lambda_0$ by~\cite[Lem.~III.4.2]{Bra07}. \end{proof} \begin{remark} Considering again Example~\ref{exp:pressure}, a sufficient condition for the existence of~$\pstar$ as in~\eqref{def_pstar} is that the difference between $\f(0)$ and the spatial derivative of the initial value $p(0)$ has a weak derivative in space and that $\g(0)$ is an $L^2$-function.
+Hence, for sufficiently smooth right-hand sides this reduces to~$p_0(0)\in H^2(\Omega)$. \end{remark}